HannoJacobs/Bee-Vision/README.md

 ## What this repo does

-This repo is used for the exploration of Bee image data and some preliminary model's analysis and performance.
+This repo is used for the exploration of bee types image data, some tools for data scraping from the internet a mosaic image generator tool for inferencing tests, code that is used to train a custom model on the datasets and some preliminary model's analysis and performance in Python notebook files.

 ## Folder structure